Shrinkage through multiple identifiability: Prediction intervals for a new identifying target

 \section{Prediction intervals for a new identifying target}

 {This section addresses a different inferential target: a prediction interval for the latent target $\psi_{J+1}$ of a new identifying functional drawn from the same population as $\psi_1,\ldots,\psi_J$.
-This is a prediction interval for a random future quantity, not a confidence interval for the fixed parameter $\psi^*$.
-We first recall the structural basis of the hierarchical prior, then derive the split conformal procedure.}
+Therefore we aim for a random future quantity rather than the fixed $\psi^*$.
+Let us recall the structural basis of the hierarchical prior and derive the split conformal procedure.}

-{Assumption (A1) below---that the latent targets $\psi_1,\psi_2,\ldots$ are i.i.d.\ draws from a prior $G$---is a consequence of a symmetry judgment on identifying functionals.
-By de Finetti's representation theorem \citep{french2000statistical}, any infinitely exchangeable sequence admits a mixture representation: if the joint law of $(\psi_1,\ldots,\psi_J)$ is invariant under all permutations for every $J$, there exists a mixing measure $\pi$ such that
+{The latent targets $\psi_1,\psi_2,\ldots$ being assumed to be i.i.d.\ draws from a prior $G$ follows from a symmetry judgment on the identifying functionals.
+Treating them as exchangeable before observing the data commits one, via de Finetti's theorem \citep{french2000statistical}, to a mixture representation $P(\psi_1,\ldots,\psi_J)=\int\prod_{j=1}^J P(\psi_j\mid\theta)\,\mathrm{d}\pi(\theta)$, of which~\eqref{eq:working-model} is the Gaussian member.}

-Treating identifying functionals as exchangeable prior to observing the data---a symmetry judgment reflecting the absence of prior information on which functional over- or under-estimates---commits one to the existence of such a mixing measure.
-The hierarchical prior in~\eqref{eq:working-model} is the Gaussian parametric member of this canonical representation, with hyperparameters $(\psi^*,\tau^2)$ estimated from data.}

-{This perspective exhibits a phase transition at $\tau^2=0$.
-When $\tau^2=0$, the mixing measure collapses to a point mass at $\psi^*$, every functional targets the same fixed $\psi^*$, and $\psi_{J+1}=\psi^*$ deterministically; the only variation in the observed $\hat\psi_j$ is the correlated sampling noise $\xi_{jn}=n^{-1}\sum_{i=1}^{n} D_j^*(O_i,P)$, which is structurally non-exchangeable because the functionals share the same $n$ observations.
-There is no i.i.d.\ signal for conformal prediction to exploit, and frequentist confidence intervals for $\psi^*$ (Section~\ref{sec:frequentist}) are the appropriate tool.
-When $\tau^2>0$, the mixing measure is non-degenerate, the latent deviations $\varepsilon_j=\psi_j-\psi^*$ supply i.i.d.\ variation across $j$, and $\psi_{J+1}$ is a genuine random draw from $G$; as $n\to\infty$ the correlated sampling noise $\xi_{jn}=O_p(n^{-1/2})$ shrinks while the i.i.d.\ component $\varepsilon_j\sim N(0,\tau^2)$ remains of order one, so the observed estimators become asymptotically approximately exchangeable and conformal prediction becomes viable.}
+{Here the paper's two kinds of guarantee meet, and the distinction is one of \emph{evaluation criterion}, not of method: a frequentist criterion averages over datasets at a fixed parameter, a Bayesian one also averages over the parameter.
+The confidence interval for $\psi^*$ (Section~\ref{sec:frequentist}) is frequentist---its target is fixed and the probability runs over the data alone---whereas the conformal interval below is Bayesian, since according to Theorem~\ref{thm:conformal}, the coverage probability is taken over the latent law $(\psi_1,\dots,\psi_{J+1})\sim G^{J+1}$ as well as the data, averaging over the distribution of the random target it covers.
+The frequentist interval for $\psi^*$ holds in the exact identifiability regime---by the sandwich of Proposition~\ref{prop:sandwich} under exact identifiability---and the Bayesian guarantee for $\psi_{J+1}$ when $\tau^2>0$.}